alan2207/bulletproof-react/docs/auth.md

 ### Authorization

-Authorization is a process of determining if the user has the right permissions to access a resource.
-There are more than 1 methods of authorizations.
+Authorization is a process of determining if the user is allowed to access a resource.

 #### RBAC (Role based access control)

 The most common method.
-Define allowed roles for a resource and then check if a user has allowed role in order to access a resource.
+Define allowed roles for a resource and then check if a user has the allowed role in order to access a resource.
 Good example is `USER` and `ADMIN` roles.
 You want to restrict some things for users and let admins access it.

 [Example Code](../src/features/discussions/components/CreateDiscussion.tsx)